-At Portovelo, we strive for maximum variety on our fitness and intermediate rides.
+At Portovelo, we strive for maximum variety on our Sunday rides.
 Inevitably, though, there are only so many directions to go in from Portobello, so most of our rides are variations on a theme.
 This page gives typical examples of our rides, and also features a selection of our favourite cafes.
 They are arranged in order from east to west.
 In practice, routes can be done in either direction (clockwise or anti-clockwise) and with many minor variations.

 North Berwick and East Linton (51 miles)